KubaTworek/Restaurant-Management-System/README.md

 ## Room for Improvement

 Room for improvement:
-- Add frontend build in Angular
+- Add frontend build in React

-To do:
-- add daily income
-- add possibility of refusing to take order by client
+- Add Rest API tests prepared in Rest Assured
+- Add restaurants and owners of them
-- add tips
+- Add couriers
-- add priority to on-site orders

 ## Contact
 Created by me :)